 RSO webinar explores strengthening support to Member States’ implementation of the Palermo Protocol to Prevent, Suppress, and Punish Trafficking in Persons Especially Women and Children

-On 2 April 2024, the Regional Support Office of the Bali Process (RSO), in collaboration with the International Organization for Migration – Thailand, hosted a webinar that brought together participants from across 14 Bali Process Member States, as well as international organisations, academia and civil society organisations.
+The Regional Support Office of the Bali Process (RSO), in collaboration with the International Organization for Migration – Thailand, hosted a webinar that brought together participants from across 14 Bali Process Member States, as well as international organisations, academia and civil society organisations.

 The event served as a platform to introduce the RSO’s Assessment of Bali Process Member States’ National Legal Frameworks implementing the Palermo Protocol to Prevent, Suppress, and Punish Trafficking in Persons, Especially Women and Children.
 Furthermore, the webinar delved into current Trafficking in Persons trends across the Asia Pacific region.